 Working abroad sounds like an adventure to many people.
-However, job search in Netherlands requires more than just the obvious Netherlands CV with Netherlands cover letter writing and translation.
+However, a job search in the Netherlands requires more than just the obvious Netherlands CV with Netherlands cover letter writing and translation.
 You will face issues that probably did not even cross your mind when you start planning to go for a job in the Netherlands.

 Do not misjudge the impact the Netherlands dress code can have on the end result of your adventure!
-For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 It is important to demonstrate at an interview good appearance as well as good manners.

 Dress for the job you want, not for the job you have

 Do your research.
 Find out what their employees wear and then dress as they are or nicer than that.

 The Dutch prefer fashions that are casual, unpretentious, conservative and subdued.